greglobinski/gatsby-styled-blog-starter/README.md

 The _Navigator_ component is a child of main layout component.
 The main layout component gets _posts_ data through callback function from `/src/pages/index.js`.
-Because of that, when JavaScript in the user's web browser is off and the user visits the home page it seas the TopBar only, there is no list of posts.
+Because of that, when JavaScript in the user's web browser is off and the user visits the home page he sees the TopBar only, there is no list of posts.
 It will be fixed after I implement redux.
 It's not connected, but redux implementation is on the go, there are already Containers components.